txt/fse16/doc/overview.md

 that sets you apart from the rest of the pack.
 You want to be a leader, someone that can understand and inspire others while at the same time, seeing options and pitfalls others do not see.

 - Enrollment requirements
    - Graduate standing in Computer Networking (Computer Science or Electrical Engineering), or Computer Science
 - Prerequisites:
    - CSC 226 and CSC 316, or similar
-   - graduate or senior standing with at least 3.0 GPA
+   - Graduate or senior standing with at least 3.0 GPA
-   - good knowledge of at least one high level programming language.
+   - Good knowledge of at least one high level programming language.
 - For 500 level students
     - Group work
     - Some large project (due mid Nov), topic of your choosing